opendp/smartnoise-sdk/contributing.rst

     pytest tests/sdk

-Additional requirements are needed for contributing to the WhiteNoise Service:
+Additional requirements are needed for contributing to the SmartNoise Service:

 .. code-block:: bash